-As part of our job or position, we may learn or have access to nonpublic or inside information relating to Thomson Reuters businesses, operations, customers or business partners.
+As part of our job or position, we may learn or have access to nonpublic or inside information relating to Thomson Reuters businesses, operations or customers.
 If this information is not in the public domain, we should treat it as confidential.
 We should not share confidential information with anyone, including individuals within Thomson Reuters, unless there is a legitimate need to know and we are authorized to do so.

-Strictly Confidential and Confidential information includes some of our most valuable assets, such as the following examples:
+Confidential information includes some of our most valuable assets, such as the following examples: